danielTse01/danielTse01.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hello, my name is Daniel Tse.
 I am a recent graduate from the University of North Carolina at Chapel Hill, where I earned a Bachelor of Science in Statistics and Analytics, graduating with honors distinction.
 During my academic journey, I honed my skills in data science and analytics, specializing in the use of R Studio to clean, interpret, and visualize complex data sets.
+Here is a link to my [LinkedIn](https://www.linkedin.com/in/daniel-tse-8685321a4)!

 Beyond my academic achievements, I demonstrated exceptional leadership and communication skills through my role in a music non-profit organization called [Musical Empowerment](https://musical-empowerment.org) during my college years.
 During my leadship role here, I gained a larger perspective in my own town, where I learned the greatest impact I can create are on the ones closest my community.